Traveling with young kids

 7. Monte Sano State Park

-Another great feature of Huntsville is Monte Sano State Park which is a short drive from downtown and rises more than 1,600 feet above sea level.
-If you've got hikers in the family there are many trails for all level of hikers but do take a map with you and beware of the native snakes some of which can be poisonous.
-The campground includes primitive, camper, and cabin options, and has all the amenities an outdoors enthusiast could want.
+Another great feature of Huntsville is Monte Sano State Park, which is a short drive from downtown and rises more than 1,600 feet above sea level.
+If you've got hikers in the family, there are many trails for all levels of hikers, but take a map with you and beware of the native snakes, some of which can be poisonous.
+The campground includes primitive, camper, and cabin options and has all the amenities an outdoors enthusiast could want.
 The playground located in the state park is one of our favorites.

 8. Burritt on the Mountain